About Word Searcher

 Do a web search on 'regular expression' or possibly 'Perl' for more information.

-The permissible combinations here correspond to the JavaScript set.
+The permissible combinations here correspond to the JavaScript (and Python) set.

 go to top